0xgillus/grok-cli/DEMO.md

 ## Tips for Best Results

 1. **Be Specific**: Include the technology stack you prefer
-   - ✅ "Create a React todo app with TypeScript"
+   - Good: "Create a React todo app with TypeScript"
-   - ❌ "Make an app"
+   - Bad: "Make an app"

 2. **Describe the Purpose**: Mention what the project should do
-   - ✅ "Build me a Python CLI tool for file management"
+   - Good: "Build me a Python CLI tool for file management"
-   - ❌ "Create a Python thing"
+   - Bad: "Create a Python thing"

 3. **Include Framework Preferences**: Specify if you have a preference
-   - ✅ "Make an Express API with MongoDB"
+   - Good: "Make an Express API with MongoDB"
-   - ✅ "Create a Vue.js app with Tailwind CSS"
+   - Good: "Create a Vue.js app with Tailwind CSS"

 4. **Use Natural Language**: No need for rigid syntax
-   - ✅ "I want to build a blog website with Next.js"
+   - Good: "I want to build a blog website with Next.js"
-   - ✅ "Can you help me create a Discord bot?"
+   - Good: "Can you help me create a Discord bot?"
-   - ✅ "Please generate a React dashboard for analytics"
+   - Good: "Please generate a React dashboard for analytics"

 ## Advanced Usage

 You can also combine project creation with immediate questions:

 ```
-❯ Create a FastAPI backend for a todo app, and then explain how to add database models
+> Create a FastAPI backend for a todo app, and then explain how to add database models

-🎯 Smart project creation detected!
+Smart project creation detected!
 [... project creation flow ...]

-✅ Project created successfully!
+Project created successfully!

 Now, to add database models to your FastAPI todo app, you'll want to...
 ```